The Three Stooges (2012 film): Critical reception

-Criticism for anti-catholicism
+Criticism for anti-Catholicism

 Bill Donohue, president of the Catholic League anti-defamation organization, released a statement condemning the movie on the grounds of disrespectful portrayals of Catholics, specifically nuns.
-Donohue claims that the movie is evidence of increasing hostility towards religion and Catholics in Hollywood, commenting "In the 1950s, Hollywood generally avoided crude fare and was respectful of religion.
+Donohue claims that the movie is evidence of increasing hostility towards religion in Hollywood, commenting "In the 1950s, Hollywood generally avoided crude fare and was respectful of religion.
 Today, it specializes in crudity and trashes Christianity, especially Catholicism."
 Donohue added that the movie "is not just another remake: it is a cultural marker of sociological significance, and what it says about the way we've changed is not encouraging."

 Donohue pinpoints one scene in which the film pushes the envelope with its portrayals of two unusual nuns, respectively portrayed by model Kate Upton, and Curb Your Enthusiasm star/creator Larry David.
 Both are potential causes for the offense for different reasons, as Moviefone reports:

-To resolve the issue, the Farelly brothers reshot the scene with Larry pointing out Sister Bernice, still wearing the "nun-kini" while on lifeguard duty at the new orphanage's pool.
-Close-up footage of Upton exiting the pool in front of a group of children appears in the film's trailer, but not in the movie itself nor DVD/Blu-ray deleted scenes; in the final film, she is only seen sitting in a chair and briefly in the background of a group shot while in her swimsuit (in her other scenes, she is dressed in standard nun attire).
+Close-up footage of Upton exiting the pool in front of a group of children (which Curly comments that there's something different about her and asks if she got a haircut) appears in the film's trailer, but not in the movie itself nor DVD/Blu-ray deleted scenes; in the final film, she is only seen sitting in a chair and briefly in the background of a group shot while in her swimsuit (in her other scenes, she is dressed in standard nun attire).

-Accolades

-The film received a nomination for worst film of the year by the Houston Film Critics Society.